addynz/WooCommerce-Address-Autocomplete/README.md

-# NZ Address Autocomplete for WooCommerce 3.1.2
+# NZ Address Autocomplete for WooCommerce 3.1.3
 - Resolved an issue where Billing and Shipping address fields were populated with identical data
 - Enhanced data synchronization and improved plugin behaviour when the component becomes unsubscribed due to Rack WP rendering

+# NZ Address Autocomplete for WooCommerce 3.1.2
+- No code change, this release is to fix the Plugin upgrade process

 # NZ Address Autocomplete for WooCommerce 3.1.1
 - Addy plugin minor metadata fix